 One last suggestion.
 In a small kitchen, especially one closed off, it is easier to design to a theme.
 If you love the ocean, design an ocean kitchen with soft blues and grays or try my limeade kitchen just for the enjoyment of it.

-Since Teknika Design Group is in Philadelphia we do many small kitchen designs so please see our kitchen inspirations page for more ideas.
-I am partial to the colorful cabin, which happens to be mine and is a single wall kitchen in which I took down the wall to add an island.
+Teknika Kitchens and Baths is in Chestertown and we do many small kitchen designs so please see our kitchen inspirations page for more ideas.
+I am partial to the colorful cabin, which is a single wall kitchen in which I took down the wall to add an island.
 The entire cabin is in that vibrant yellow.
 Contact us today to schedule a consultation with a kitchen designer on custom kitchen design ideas for your perfect small kitchen!